mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

    It either allows us to attach a :code:`callback` for when the result is ready, or to run many service calls and :code:`await` for them all, instead of running one at a time.

-There are two main ways to interact with :code:`async` code, the first being by :code:`await` -ing the results or by handling those results through :code:`callbacks`.
+There are two main ways to interact with :code:`async` code, the first being by :code:`await`\ ing the results or by handling those results through :code:`callbacks`.
 Let's go through both of them with examples.

 Use a :code:`venv`